jakebeamish/CTFL/Test environment.md

   - test rig
   - test environment
 ---
-An environment containing hardware, instrumentation, simulators, software tools, and other support elements needed to conduct a test.
+> An environment containing hardware, instrumentation, simulators, software tools, and other support elements needed to conduct a test.[^1]

-Reference: ISO 24765
-Synonyms: test bed, test rig
+[^1]: Standard Glossary of Terms used in Software Testing (v4.2.1).
+Jan 31, 2024.
+ISTQB.
+Retrieved from https://glossary.istqb.org/.
+Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).